visakan4/shopifyBackEndChallenge/README.md

 3. Execute the query
 4. If the query execution is successful set the shopStatus to SHOP_ADDED and statusCode to 201.
 5. If the query is not successful set the shopStatus to SHOP_NOT_ADDED and statusCode to 409 and get the error message.
-5. Get the shopId from and form the response JSON(with error message).
+5. Get the shopId from and form the response JSON(if failed with error message).
 6. Return the response

 REQUEST